Replicable-MARL/MARLlib/docs/source/algorithm/ppo_family.rst

 VDPPO is easy to understand when you have basic idea of :ref:`QMIX` and :ref:`VDA2C`.

 .. admonition:: You Should Know
-    - Like the joint Q learning family, VDPPO only applies to cooperative multi-agent tasks.
+    - Like the joint Q learning family, VDPPO is applicable for cooperative and collaborative multi-agent tasks.
     - The sampling efficiency of VDPPO is worse than joint Q learning family algorithms.
     - VDPPO can be applied to both discrete and continuous control problems, which is a good news compared to discrete-only joint Q learning algorithms